ietf/id-guidelines/README.md

 ## Internet-Draft Names

-The characters that may appear in an I-D name is restricted:
+The characters that may appear in an I-D name are restricted:

 * [ ] Ensure that the I-D name consists only of
   * the lowercase letters `a-z`,